 The credit is dependent upon the taxpayer paying 51% of new full-time employees a rate exceeding 125% of the median annual wage in the state and paying 80% or more of the premium for all full-time employees' health insurance.
 The taxpayer must also stay in operation within the state for 5 years after receiving post-approval for the credit or face recapture of any credits received.
-The tax credit is only available for tax years 2010 to 2014 [A.R.S. § 43-1083.01].
+The tax credit is only available for tax years 2010 to 2019 [A.R.S. § 43-1164.01].
+Laws 2012, Chapter 343 extended the credit from 2014 to 2019.
 For additional information on renewable energy incentives, see Appendix A.

 Renewable Energy Production.
-A credit is allowed on the production of electricity using renewable energy beginning in FY 2012.
+A credit is allowed on the production of electricity using renewable energy.
+To be eligible for the credit, a taxpayer must hold title to a qualified energy generator that first produces electricity between January 1, 2011 and December 31, 2020.
 The new credit allows a qualified producer of renewable energy to receive an individual or corporate income tax credit of up to \$2 million per year on the electricity they produce for up to 10 years, beginning January 1, 2011.
 The renewable energy credit has an annual cap of \$20 million for total individual and corporate income tax credits.
-A 5-year carry forward of the credit is allowed [A.R.S. § 43-1164.02].
+A 5-year carry forward of the credit is allowed [A.R.S. § 43-1164.03].
 For additional information on renewable energy incentives, see Appendix A.

 Research and Development (R&D).
 A taxpayer may take a credit of 20% of qualified research expenses over a "base amount" (defined in the Internal Revenue Code) for expenses up to \$2.5 million (\$500,000 credit), plus 11% of expenses over \$2.5 million.
 Laws 2008, Chapter 290 expands the tax credit in tax years 2010 through 2017 by allowing for a larger percentage of qualified R&D expenses to be used to offset an individual's tax liability (for more details, refer to the 2008 tax law changes under Impact of Tax Law and Revenue Changes).
 Laws 2010, Chapter 312 changes the credit from being nonrefundable to refundable for those companies that employ less than 150 full-time employees.
 Specifically, the act provides that such taxpayers receive a refund equal to 75% of the amount by which the credit exceeds their liability.
 The refundable aspect of the credit has an annual cap of \$5 million cumulatively for the individual and corporate income tax and is effective retroactively from January 1, 2010.
 If in any year less than \$5 million of credits are filed collectively by all taxpayers, any unused amount rolls over to the next year (for more details, refer to the 2010 tax law changes under Impact of Tax Law and Revenue Changes).
+Laws 2010, 2nd Special Session, Chapter 1 expands the tax credit, beginning in FY 2013, by increasing the credit calculation by 10% for university-related research.
+The credit is subject to an aggregate cap of \$10 million per year.
 A 15-year carry forward of the credit is allowed [A.R.S. § 43-1074.01].